erxian/CS5008_DataStructure/Lab11_TopologicalSort/README.md

 Your answers here:

 1. O(n^2)
-2. yes.
+2. No, rows and column don't need always equal .
 If the graph is an undirected graph, its adjacency matrix rows must equal to column.
 But if the graph is a directed graph, its adjacency matrix rows doesn't have to equal to column.

 ## Compiling and running the program.